luism1randa/LHSA_Club_Site/README.md

 - Build a full stack website using HTML, CSS, Javascript and PHP
 - Use the Model-View-Controller framework for building sites

-- Use PHP to access a Google Calendar feed via Oauth authentication
+- Access a Google Calendar feed through Oauth with the Google Calendar API